phac-nml/irida/doc/administrator/galaxy/pipelines/assembly-annotation-collection/index.md

 Assembly and Annotation Collection
 ==================================

-This workflow can be used for assemblying and annotating many genomes in one execution.
-It uses the software [SPAdes][] and [Prokka][] for assembly and annotation of genomes as well as a few tools for filtering of data and generating assembly statistics.
+This workflow can be used for assemblying and annotating many genomes in one submission.
+The results from one submission will be packaged together into a single file.
+The workflow uses the software [SPAdes][] and [Prokka][] for assembly and annotation of genomes as well as a few tools for filtering of data and generating assembly statistics.
 The specific Galaxy tools are listed in the table below.

 | Tool Name                  | Tool Revision | Toolshed Installable Revision | Toolshed             |
 |:--------------------------:|:-------------:|:-----------------------------:|:--------------------:|